scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ---

-Scala 3 provides us with many different tools to model the world around us:
+Scala 3 provides many different constructs so we can model the world around us:

 - Classes
 - Objects